 - according to the applicable law of the state in which they are established, the non-resident collective investment undertakings meet the fundamental requirements of and have the same investment purposes as Italian REIFs, regardless of their legal form and tax status; and

-- those undertakings, or the entities appointed for their management, are subject to supervision, namely, the beginning of the activity is subject to a prior authorisation and the carrying out of the activity is subject to controls on an ongoing basis under the rules in force in the foreign state.84
+- those undertakings, or the entities appointed for their management, are subject to supervision, namely the beginning of the activity is subject to a prior authorisation and the carrying out of the activity is subject to controls on an ongoing basis under the rules in force in the foreign state.75

-In previous tax rulings, the Revenue Agency confirmed that the regulatory supervision requirement is satisfied for foreign collective investment undertakings externally managed by managers regulated by the UCITS IV Directive85 and by the AIFMD, given that, pursuant to those Directives, regulatory supervision is expressly required and must be recognised in all Member States.
+The Revenue Agency confirmed that the regulatory supervision requirement is satisfied for foreign collective investment undertakings externally managed by managers regulated by the UCITS IV Directive76 and by the AIFMD, given that, pursuant to those Directives, regulatory supervision is expressly required and must be recognised in all Member States.

-In this context, in an unpublished ruling dated 2016, the Revenue Agency considered those investors that were established in countries located outside the EU but that have voluntarily implemented 'AIFMD-like' legislation approved by the European Securities and Markets Authority to be assimilated to AIFMD-compliant entities (including, to date, Guernsey, Hong Kong, Jersey, Singapore, Switzerland and the United States).
+In this context, in an unpublished ruling dated 2016, the Revenue Agency considered those investors that were established in countries located outside the EU but that have voluntarily implemented 'AIFMD-like' legislation to be assimilated to AIFMD-compliant entities.

-In 2017,86 the Revenue Agency recognised that the supervision exercised by the SEC over registered investment advisers (and on their 'relying advisers' also registered with the SEC under the 'umbrella registration' procedure) is considered valid for the purposes of the Italian withholding tax exemption on proceeds distributed by Italian REIFs.
-In light of this, US limited partnerships managed by investment advisers or relying on advisers registered with the SEC may qualify for the withholding tax exemption.87
+In addition, the Revenue Agency recognised that the supervision exercised by the US Securities and Exchange Commission (SEC) over registered investment advisers (and on their 'relying advisers' also registered with the SEC under the 'umbrella registration' procedure) is considered valid for the purposes of the Italian withholding tax exemption on proceeds distributed by Italian REIFs.
+In light of this, US limited partnerships managed by investment advisers or relying on advisers registered with the SEC may qualify for the withholding tax exemption.77

 Real estate investment trusts and similar structures